-- a) access is not possible without the use of a TOOL: - b) the instructions for the RESPONSIBLE BODY include a statement that OPERATORS must be trained before being allowed to perform the hazardous operation; - c) there are warning markings (see 5.2) on any covers or parts which have to be removed to obtain access, prohibiting access by untrained OPERATORS.
+a) access to moving parts is not possible without the use of a TOOL;

+b) the instructions for the RESPONSIBLE BODY include a statement that OPERATORS must be trained before being allowed to perform the hazardous operation;

+c) there are warning markings (see 5.2) on any covers or parts which have to be removed to obtain access, prohibiting access by untrained OPERATORS.
 As an alternative, symbol 14 of table 1 shall be placed on the covers or parts, with the warnings included in the documentation.